Member of Parliament for Thirsk and Malton and Parliamentary Under Secretary of State (Minister for Enterprise, Markets

 Kevin Hollinrake was born and brought up in the constituency and lives near Easingwold with his wife Nikky, four children and 2 dogs.
-His dad was the local milkman in Easingwold and his mum a voluntary social worker.
+His dad was the local milkman in Easingwold and his mum a social worker.
 All his children attended local schools in Crayke and Easingwold, where Kevin was also Vice-Chair of Governors.
 He is a keen sportsman, playing cricket for Easingwold for over 30 years, rugby union for York RI and golf at Easingwold Golf Club.

 Kevin was in the property business for more than 30 years.
 After studying physics at Sheffield Hallam University he set up various businesses.
 "I sold everything from army surplus to mobile phones.
 At that time it seemed the best way to make a living.”